tardis-sn/carsus/docs/index.rst

 Welcome to Carsus's documentation!
 **********************************

-Carsus is the `TARDIS <http://tardis-sn.github.io/tardis/>`_ support package for creating atomic datasets.
+Carsus is a package to manage atomic datasets.
+It can read data from a variety of sources and output them to file formats readable by radiative transfer codes.

 Contents
 ********